Jump to Main Content

 Additional Information

-• Tuition is the same for all students, regardless of residency and modality.
+• Tuition is the same for all students, regardless of residency.
 There are no separate rates for in-state and out-of-state tuition.

 • Tuition is based on the number of credits taken.